About the Condominium Authority of Ontario

 - Provide information on common issues to assist condo communities in proactively resolving issues

-- Provide a publicly available, searchable, online registry of all condominium corporations in the province, as may be required by regulation (anticipated start date of early 2018).
+- Provide a publicly available, searchable, online registry of all condominium corporations in the province, as may be required by regulation.

 - Offer a new, online dispute-resolution process, called the Condo Authority Tribunal (CAT) and adjudicate disputes.